daily routine planner

 Building a sustainable routine requires self-awareness and a bit of strategic planning.
 First, identify your core values and long-term goals.
 What do you want to achieve?
 What kind of person do you want to be?
 Your routine should support these aspirations.

 Next, assess your current habits.
 What’s working?
 What’s not?
 Be honest.
-I used to try and force myself into a 5 AM workout, but I’m a night owl.
-It just wasn’t sustainable.
-Recognizing this allowed me to shift my exercise to the evening, which has been far more effective.
+For example, attempting to force oneself into a 5 AM workout when one is naturally a night owl is often unsustainable.
+Recognizing this allows for adjustments, such as shifting exercise to the evening — which can be far more effective.

 Consider your energy levels throughout the day.
 Schedule demanding tasks for when you have the most energy and less demanding ones for when you’re naturally winding down.
-This is known as ‘chronotype optimization’ and it makes a huge difference.
+Here’s known as ‘chronotype optimization’ and it makes a significant difference.

 Crafting Your Perfect Morning Routine for Peak Productivity

 Avoid immediately reaching for your phone.
 Instead, dedicate the first 30-60 minutes to yourself.
 This could include hydration, light exercise, journaling, meditation, or reviewing your goals.
-I find that spending 10 minutes journaling my thoughts and intentions before checking emails drastically reduces my reactivity later.
+Spending 10 minutes journaling thoughts and intentions before checking emails can drastically reduce reactivity later in the day.

 Key Morning Routine Elements: